C.D. Aves: History

 Aves have spent most of their history in the lower leagues, having their debut Primeira Liga season in 1985–86 after winning consecutively the second and third divisions.
 They returned to the top flight for 2000–01 and 2006–07, again for one season each.

 Aves won promotion from LigaPro in 2016–17, finishing as runners-up to Portimonense under the management of José Mota.
 On 20 May 2018, the club defeated Sporting CP 2–1 and won their first Taça de Portugal.
 However, Aves did not qualify for the 2018–19 UEFA Europa League group stage because they failed to obtain a license for European competitions.
 The team were relegated in 2019–20, with five games to play, were marred by financial problems.
-For these reasons, they and Vitória were given a further relegation to the third tier.
+For these reasons, they and Vitória de Setúbal were given a further relegation to the third tier.

 On 23 September 2020, Aves withdrew before the start of the season.
 Due to unpaid debts to other clubs, the club received a transfer ban from FIFA, which it sidestepped by founding new entity Clube Desportivo das Aves 1930 in October.
+The Sociedade Anónima Desportiva, a separate legal entity to the club, was declared insolvent in April 2021 by the District Court of Santo Tirso.

+The club's Taça de Portugal was put up for auction in October 2022 as part of the insolvency proceedings of the SAD.
+The trophy was bought by the municipality of Santo Tirso for €30,000.